vlayer-xyz/vlayer/book/src/javascript/react-hooks.md

 ### Example usage
-The `callProver` function starts the proving process.
+The `callProver` function initiates the proving process.
 Proving is an asynchronous operation, and the result (`data`) contains a hash that can be used to track the status or [retrieve the final proof](/javascript/react-hooks.html#usewaitforprovingresult).

 ```javascript
 import { useCallProver } from "@vlayer/react";